 There were lots of people there.
 They have several guides to take smaller groups plus some senators and representatives set up their own tours.
-Our senators’ staffers had done that for us but neither was at a convenient time for us so we did the public tour.
-I’m glad we did because our guide had been there for years and years and I’m sure knew much more than the senatorial and representatives interns (or whoever) who do those tours.
+Our senators’ staffers had done that for us when I requested the White House tickets but neither was at a convenient time for us so we did the public tour.
+I’m glad we did because our guide had been there for years and years and I’m sure knew much more than senators’ and reps.’ interns who do those tours.

 She started with the location of the Capitol, smack in the middle of town.
 There is a compass rose in the middle under the rotunda and everything is measured from that compass.
 All of the streets branch out from the Capitol building and that’s why the Capitol doesn’t have a street address — it’s not on a street, it’s in the middle of the circle.

 The building was designed by a British architect who wanted to do things in the traditional way.
 In England heads of state and other VIPs were buried in the state buildings.
 So he built a crypt for George Washington.
-Washington was still alive and kicking and he came unglued.
+Washington was still alive and kicking and he came unglued when he found out about that plan.
 He said this is not a monarchy, I’m not a king and I don’t want to be treated like one.
 Right then he was sure to put in his will that he was to be buried at Mount Vernon, his farm.
 And he was.
 And still is.

 We went upstairs to the rotunda next.
 Lots of beautiful art and carvings.

 Next we went to Statuary Hall.
 This was really neat.
 Each state was allowed to donate two statues of people from their state who made some kind of contribution.
 Then some were donated and some were commissioned and DC gifted a statue.
 I don’t remember which two people Georgia picked but later Congress commissioned a statue of MLK Jr to go in so Georgia has three.
 Our guide asked people where they were from and she knew off the top of her head which two statues were from their state and what the person was noted for.
-One lady was from Florida and of that state’s statues was the man who invented air conditioning (clap, clap, clap).
-He was a doctor and had malaria patients who needed to be in a cool environment so he invented the ice maker and air conditioning trying to keep them cool and didn’t take out patents on either.
+One lady was from Florida and of that state’s statues was Dr. John Corrie who invented air conditioning (clap, clap, clap).
+He had malaria patients who needed to be in a cool environment so he invented refrigeration and air conditioning trying to keep them cool and didn’t take out patents on either.
+He ended up broke and had to borrow money toward the end of his life.

 By the way, not all of the statues are in the hall because they were afraid the floor would collapse.
 Not to mention you wouldn’t be able to walk around.
 They are placed throughout the building, including a few in the crypt.
 At least it’s getting some use!

 There’s one really neat thing about this room and that’s the “whisper spot”.
-Our guide has us all huddle in one spot, she walked several feet away and whispered something and we could hear it clear as day.
+Our guide had us all huddle in one spot, she walked several feet away and whispered something and we could hear it clear as day.
 It was kind of weird.
 Well, when I was a kid I loved the Judy Bolton mysteries and I’ve bought nearly all of the 36 books for Katy and she likes them, too.
 There is one mystery called The Whispered Watchword and it’s about that very phenomenon.
 Judy is taking a tour of the Capitol and she hears what sound like a very loud conversation but it was actually two men whispering across the room and of course she has to solve the mystery of what they were talking about.
 The whisper effect didn’t happen when the hall was actually in use by Congress in the 1800s because the furniture, drapes and carpet absorbed the sound.
-It wasn’t discovered until later.
+It wasn’t discovered until the room was cleared out and the carpeting removed.

 After our guided tour was finished we went through the museum and learned all about how the Capitol and the city grew over the years.
 They had models showing the different stages over the year.
 There were many artifacts that were interesting to look at.
 No photography allowed, though.